yuriyyakym/awai/docs/docs/awai-event.md

 console.log(`${value1} ${value2}`); // hello awai
 ```

-Notice how we can await the `event` object multiple times.
+Notice how we can await the `event` object multiple times and receive different values.

 :::note Hint
- Re-resolvables are promise-like, hence may be combined with other promise-like objects using Promise methods like `any`, `race`, `all`, etc.
+ AwaiEvent is promise-like, hence may be combined with other promise-like objects using Promise methods like `race`, `all` or used in any async function.
 :::

 ### Example of replacing event-emitter with re-resolvable